 - Students should achieve a NSC matriculation endorsement with at least 40% in English (first or second additional language).

 - Student has the required Admission Points Score (APS) for the desired course.

-Most engineering courses additionally require that you have completed the following subjects at a matric level:
+Most courses additionally require that you have completed the following subjects at a matric level: